cs1302uga/cs1302-str-list/README.md

 	   for a recommended way to handle the inherited documentation.
 	 * Make sure the files compile, even though they're not really implemented yet.
 We recommend making a compile script to simplify compilation in the future.
 This will make it easier to test/debug your code.
-   - [ ] Create a class called `cs1302.test.ListTester` and add any code snippets found in the API documentation for the `cs1302.adt` package.
+   - [ ] Create a driver class called `cs1302.test.ListTester` and add any code snippets found in the API documentation for the `cs1302.adt` package.
          Place each code snippet in its own method with an appropriate name.
 Then, create a `main` method in `ListTester` that calls the methods you just created.
 If everything is set up properly, all of the tests should pass because `OracleStringList` is a working implementation of the `StringList` interface.
 Now, you will have your testing environment set up and you will be able to